German inflation at highest level in over 25 years | Business

 - Germany

-German inflation was at its highest level in more than a quarter of a century in September, driven by higher energy prices no longer dampened by popular relief measures, data showed on Thursday.
+German inflation was at its highest in more than a quarter of a century in September, driven by high energy prices, data showed, as analysts warned that the energy crisis has yet to make itself fully felt.

 Consumer prices, harmonised to make them comparable with inflation data from other European Union countries (HICP), increased by 10.9% on the year, the federal statistics office said.
 A Reuters poll of analysts predicted a rise of 10.0%.
 That was the highest reading since comparable data going back to 1996.

-Germany's non-harmonized inflation rate in September rose to 10%, the office said, the highest since the early 1950s.
-The increase was due to higher costs for energy - which were 43.9% higher compared with September 2021 - after a cheap transport ticket offer and a fuel tax cut expired at the end of August.
+The increase was due to higher costs for energy - which were 43.9% higher compared with September 2021 - after a popular cheap transport ticket offer and a fuel tax cut expired at the end of August.
+That jump in energy costs was less than expected, said DWS bank's Ulrike Kastens, which indicates that a large proportion of the prices increase announced by utilities have not yet shown up.
+"But this is only a question of time," added Kastens.

-Rising energy prices spurred by dwindling gas supplies from Russia have pushed inflation rates to highs not seen in decades, with the massive loss in consumer purchasing power adding to the likelihood that a recession is on the way.
-Citing soaring gas prices, four leading German economic institutes almost halved their spring economic growth forecast for Europe's largest economy this year and slashed their 2023 projection to -0.4% from 3.1%.
+Dwindling gas supplies from Russia have pushed energy prices, and correspondingly inflation, to highs not seen in decades, with the massive loss in consumer purchasing power adding to the likelihood that a recession is on the way.
+With an eye on inflation's unrelenting rise, Hauck Aufhaeuser Lampe private bank's Alexander Krueger summarized: "The ECB has no choice but to turn the interest rate screw quickly and vigorously."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)